paigeweber13/fine-hardware-visualization/README.md

  - in convolution, the "entire_program" tag, which is designed to measure across all stages of code, doesn't work.
 However, the tag "convolution" inside the actual convolution does work.
+ - software engineering
+   - make benchmark stuff in fhv.cpp separate file
+     - combine with computation_measurements and just make it "benchmark"?
+   - combine benchmark in fhv with benchmark-likwid-vs-manual
+     - rewrite computation_measurements to optionally include manual results
+     - update CLI to optionally include manual results
+   - rename "computation_measurements" to "measurements"?
+   - replace printf statements with cout
+   - combine all memory bandwidth functions
+   - make it consistent when using variable name and raw string to refer to counters
+ - things CLI will need to do:
+   - benchmark machine
+   - create visualization from output data

 ### Features to add:
  - expand suite of test software that has balanced/imbalanced usage